 - Northern Trust Bank - Chicago, Illinois

 - Quad City Bank & Trust - Bettendorf, Iowa

 - Security National Bank - Sioux City, Iowa

 - United Bankers' Bank - Bloomington, Minnesota

 - Wells Fargo Bank - Minneapolis, Minnesota

 Citizens of Iowa count on their public body treasurers to safeguard public funds.
 This duty is becoming more challenging as new electronic methods are created to move funds and make payments.

-If you decide to use a third-party, like Dwolla, to process receipts and make deposits, you should require that your collections be deposited directly into an account in the name of the public body at an Iowa financial institution.
-Public money deposited into a vendor’s account will not be covered by the state sinking fund.
-It is imperative that your money be deposited directly into your public funds account to ensure protection under Chapter 12C of the Iowa Code.
+If you decide to use a third-party to process receipts and make deposits, it is important you require your collections be deposited directly into an account in the name of your public body at an Iowa financial institution.
+This is the only way your funds will be protected by Iowa’s State sinking fund.
+For more information, review Iowa Code Chapter 12C or contact the Treasurer's Office.